ChrishSec/SSLChecker/README.md

 ## SSL Checker

-SSL Checker tool allows you to verify whether SSL certificates are present for a specified list of domains/subdomains.
+Allows you to verify whether SSL certificates are present for a specified list of domains/subdomains.

 ### Requirements
 - Python 3.x